 Overview

 Brazil offers excellent opportunities in the fields of research, and innovation.
-Its universities, research institutes, agents, and funding institutions open their doors to those who are interested in being involved in research and innovation in the country.
+Its universities, research institutes, agents, and funding institutions those who are interested in being involved in research and innovation in the country.

 A variety of players are conducting Research, Development and Innovation in Brazil.
-The nation’s principle government institutions are its public universities, institutes of technology, agencies that foment research and, more recently, Brazil’s Non-profit for Industrial Research and Innovation Embrapii.
+The nation’s main government institutions are its public universities, institutes of technology, agencies that foster research and, more recently, Brazil’s Non-profit for Industrial Research and Innovation Embrapii.

 Also involved in the innovation scenario in Brazil are business incubators, technology parks, private investors, companies and such systems as the National Industrial Apprenticeship Service (SENAI) in its innovation institutes, as well as the Brazilian Support Service for Micro and Small Enterprises (SEBRAE).